Children from the age of 8 years at the time of the holiday.

 Yes!
 As part of our environmental ethos Mill on the Brue actively encourages travel on public transport.
 There is a station in Bruton, otherwise our nearest main line Station is Castle Cary on the Paddington to Exeter line.

-Yes, from London Paddington.
+Yes, from London Paddington all places for this service will need to be booked at least two weeks before the start of the holiday.
 We can arrange for Mill on the Brue staff to be waiting at London Paddington Station at a pre-designated (Entrance to the Underground stairs) meeting point 45 minutes before the train’s departure on the Sunday morning.
 Please ensure your child has his/her own return ticket to Castle Cary station.

 Yes you are welcome to travel down but we might not have enough seats in the minibus to transport you to Mill on the Brue.